What long-term care covers

 - Transfer (such as getting out of a chair or bed)

-Some life insurance and annuity policies include LTC insurance as a rider.
-However, some life insurance policy riders don’t qualify as long-term care insurance in our state according to RCW 48.83.020.
-See a list of companies approved to sell long-term care insurance in Washington state.
+You may be able to add LTC insurance to your life insurance or annuity policy.
+However, some additions to your life insurance don’t qualify as LTC insurance under state law RCW 48.83.020.
+See a list of companies approved to sell LTC insurance in Washington state.

-To qualify as LTC in Washington state, a long-term care rider attached to a life insurance or annuity policy must pay a benefit to cover long-term care services.
-A rider that specifies its benefits pay for long-term care services, as opposed to a lump sum or payments used at the insured's discretion, can be considered LTC insurance.
-As such, it will be subject to most of the same requirements the OIC applies to LTC insurance.
+To qualify as LTC insurance in Washington state, an addition to your life insurance or annuity policy must pay benefits to cover long-term care services.
+If its benefits pay for long-term care services instead of paying you directly, it's still LTC insurance.
+This means it must follow most of our requirements for LTC insurance.

-LTC insurance also includes “qualified” long-term care insurance riders to life insurance policies.
-These are also called federally tax-qualified long-term care insurance riders and satisfy the requirements of sections 7702B(b) and (e) of the internal revenue code of 1986, as amended.
+LTC insurance also includes “qualified” long-term care insurance you add to your to life insurance.
+Qualified long-term care allows the policyholder to potentially deduct a portion of their premiums paid as a medical expense on their tax return and receive tax-free benefits when they claim against the policy.
+This is also called federally tax-qualified long-term care insurance.
+It meets the requirements of sections 7702B(b) and (e) of the internal revenue code of 1986.

-Another common type of rider, a critical illness rider, does not meet the statutory definition of LTC insurance in Washington state.
-Like an accelerated death benefit, a critical illness rider on a life insurance or annuity policy converts the value of a policy or contract to cash payments if an insured has been diagnosed with a chronic illness.
+Critical illness coverage doesn't qualify as LTC insurance in Washington state.
+Like an accelerated death benefit, it turns the value of your life insurance or annuity policy into cash payments if you're diagnosed with a chronic illness.

-Contact your insurance company to find out if the product you’ve bought or want to buy complies with the Washington Insurance Code (Title 48), Washington Administrative Code (Title 284) and is an approved company through the OIC or Insurance Interstate Product Regulation Commission (IIPRC).
+Ask your insurer if the coverage you have or want complies with the Washington Insurance Code (Title 48), Washington Administrative Code (Title 284).
+You can also check if they're an approved company through the OIC or Insurance Interstate Product Regulation Commission (IIPRC).

-Riders filed with the IIPRC under the “Individual Standards for Accelerated Death Benefits” (ACCDB) standards are not long-term care insurance products.
+If your insurer filed your coverage with the IIPRC under the “Individual Standards for Accelerated Death Benefits” (ACCDB) standards, it's not LTC insurance.

-Riders filed with the IIPRC under “Individual Long Term Care (iLTC) Uniform Standards are long-term care insurance products.
+If your insurer filed your coverage with the IIPRC under “Individual Long Term Care (iLTC) Uniform Standards, it's LTC insurance.